wpswings/event-tickets-manager-for-woocommerce/README.txt

 == SALIENT FEATURES OF THE  WORDPRESS CALENDAR PLUGIN: ==

-**1) Barcode Scanning**: The admins can utilize the WordPress calendar plugin to provide the customers with a safe and secure experience.
+**1) Barcode Scanning For WooCommerce Event Ticket**: The admins can utilize the WordPress calendar plugin to provide the customers with a safe and secure experience.
 The unique ticket code can now be shown in the form of a scannable barcode.
 This helps the admins to prevent any fraudulent activities.

 **NOTE**: The admins can only enable the Barcode Scanning feature when the Check-in QR Code feature is disabled.